What to know about Zepbound, Eli Lilly’s new weight loss drug

 How much does Zepbound cost?

-Eli Lilly, the maker of Zepbound, has set the list price for a one-month supply of Zepbound at about $1,060, which is about 20% less than the cost of Wegovy.
+The list price of Zepbound is $1,059.87 per month, which is lower than that of Wegovy ($1,349.02 per month).
 The actual cost of Zepbound you pay may be higher or lower, depending on your insurance coverage and the pharmacy you use.

 Eli Lilly offers a Zepbound Savings Card for people with commercial insurance.
-This coupon brings the cost of a 1- or 3-month supply of Zepbound down to as low as $25 for those with coverage for Zepbound, or $550 for those with insurance but no coverage for Zepbound.
-Medicare notably does not provide coverage for these medications, although that may change in the future.
+This coupon can bring the cost of a one- or three-month supply of Zepbound down to as low as $25 for those with coverage for Zepbound.
+For people with commercial insurance coverage that doesn’t include Zepbound, the manufacturer’s offering can provide up to $463 off one-month of the medication.
+Medicare notably does not provide coverage for weight loss medications, although that may change in the future.

-Is Zepbound a good option for you?
-It could be, especially if you have been struggling to lose weight with diet and exercise alone.
-If you’re interested in Zepbound, set up an appointment with your health provider or connect with one of our telehealth providers through the Ro Body program, a comprehensive, 12-month weight loss program that includes:
+If you struggle to lose weight with diet and exercise alone, Zepbound may be a good option for you.
+To learn more about Zepbound, make an appointment with your healthcare provider or connect with a telehealth provider through Ro, which offers a comprehensive, 12-month weight loss program that includes:

 • Metabolic testing (if needed)